 The Bank determines income tax at the end of the calendar year in accordance with the Albanian tax legislation which stipulates that corporate income tax is based on profit before tax as determined based on the Bank's financial statements prepared in accordance with International Financial Reporting Standards (IFRS).
 The IFRS financial statements may differ from the Bank of Albania Financial Reporting Methodology due to the different accounting policies.
-Corporate income tax is based on taxable income calculated by adjusting the IFRS financial statements' profit before tax for tax non-deductible expenditure as specified in the Law "On income tax".
+Corporate income tax is based on taxable income calculated by adjusting the IFRS financial statements' profit before tax for tax non-deductible expenditure as specified in the law 'On income tax 29/2023 dated 30.03.2023 and instruction no. 26 dated 8.09.2023 of the Income Tax Law.
 Tax losses are calculated under the same method and are carried forward for five calendar years during which they can be utilized against future taxable income.
-In case control over an entity is transferred to another shareholder, along with a change in activity, tax loss carry forward expires, otherwise it can be carried forward.
+In case control over an entity is transferred to another shareholder, along with a change in activity, tax loss-carry forward expires, otherwise it can be carried forward.